San Zenone degli Ezzelini: Middle Age

 Even after the fall of the Roman Empire, san Zenone didn't lost its strategical military role.
 During this period the hill was probably fortified by the Lombards.
 Possibly, the presence of a castle originated the development of a residential area, entiched by a church.
-Initially, it depended from the pieve of Sant'Eulalia, actually a fraction of the commune of Borso del Grappa, but around the 10th century it should have assumed the ecclesiastical authonomy.
+Initially, it depended from the pieve of Sant'Eulalia, actually a fraction of the commune of Borso del Grappa, but around the 10th century it should have assumed ecclesiastical autonomy.
 In fact, a plebem S. Zenonis cum medietate castri et pertinentiis suis was mentioned in a Latin list of the possessions of the bishop of Treviso dated back to 1152.

 In 1036, Ezzelo, forefather of the powerful Ezzelini family, moved to Italy following Conrad the Salic's army.
 Subsequently, he got the investiture for the lands located at the feet of Monte Grappa, including san Zenone.
 In the second half of the 12th century, the Ghibelline Ezzelino III da Romano, descendant of Ezzelo, unified the Veneto up to Brescia.
 In 1259, he was defeated, imprisoned in Soncino and died after having refused drugs and sacraments.

 His dominion broke up rapidly and Alberico, the Ezzelino's son and most important ally, took refuge in the San Zenone's castle: here, after a long siege of a league of Guelph cities, he was captured by his enemies and killed together with his family the following year.

 Since 1314, San Zenone returned under the control of Treviso.